KidCrippler/singwithalon/platform/SPEC.md

 > **Note:** Verse calculation is performed entirely in the frontend (`utils/verseCalculator.ts`).
 See `VERSES.md` for detailed implementation specification.

 ### 8.1 Algorithm
-1. **If projector is connected**:
+1. **If projector is connected to the room**:
-   - First projector to connect reports: `linesPerVerse` (calculated client-side based on actual rendered font size and viewport height)
+   - First projector to connect to a room reports: `linesPerVerse` (calculated client-side based on actual rendered font size and viewport height)
-   - Server stores this and uses it for all clients
+   - Server stores this in the room's `playing_state` record
    - Song is chunked into verses of N lyric lines each
    - Last verse may be shorter
+   - Each room has its own projector settings (different rooms can have different verse sizes)

-2. **If no projector connected**:
+2. **If no projector connected to the room**:
    - Default: `DEFAULT_LINES_PER_VERSE` (see `frontend/src/utils/verseCalculator.ts`)

 ### 8.2 Line Counting Rules for Verse Boundaries